 What Causes a Dual Diagnosis?

 There are various reasons one may become a drug addict while also dealing with a mood disorder.
 Many mood disorders are genetic, and they are often something a person is born with.
-Anxiety disorders, such as obsessive compulsive disorder, often run in families.
-Those who are plagued by a mood disorder may begin using drugs in an attempt to self-medicate – a tactic many drug users employ to help reduce symptoms of anxiety or depression.
+Anxiety disorders, such as obsessive-compulsive disorder, often run in families.
+Those who are plagued by a mood disorder may begin using drugs in an attempt to self-medicate – tactic many drug users employ to help reduce symptoms of anxiety or depression.

-In other cases, the depression and the drug use may be related to a physical disorder or a chronic health condition.
+In other cases, the depression and drug use may be related to a physical disorder or a chronic health condition.
 For instance, someone with chronic pain may become depressed after dealing with their health issues.
 They may also be prescribed pain killers, which can lead to an addiction to prescription drugs.

-Additionally, some drug users become depression or anxious in direct correlation with their drug use.
+Additionally, some drug users become a depression or anxious in direct correlation with their drug use.
 As things begin to fall apart in their professional or personal lives, depression may set in.
-They may feel hopeless at being able to stop using, or anxious about their health or finances because of their drug use.
+They may feel hopeless at being able to stop using or anxious about their health or finances because of their drug use.